-- Agent Insolvency Risk.
-In a syndicated loan, the agent bank is the bank in the syndicate that undertakes the bulk of the administrative duties involved in the day-to-day administration of the loan.
-In the event of the insolvency of an agent bank, a loan could be subject to settlement risk as well as the risk of interruptions in the administrative duties performed in the day to day administration of the loan. - Bank Loan Risk.
-There are a number of risks associated with an investment in senior floating rate bank loans, including credit risk, interest rate risk, liquidity risk and prepayment risk.
-Lack of an active trading market, restrictions on resale, irregular trading activity, wide bid/ask spreads and extended trade settlement periods in excess of seven days may impair the Fund's ability to sell bank loans within its desired time frame or at an acceptable price and its ability to accurately value existing and prospective investments.
+• Bank Loan Risk.
+There are a number of risks associated with an investment in floating rate senior secured bank loans, including credit risk, interest rate risk, liquidity risk and prepayment risk.
+Lack of an active trading market, restrictions on resale, irregular trading activity, wide bid/ask spreads and extended trade settlement periods in excess of seven days all would likely impair the Fund's ability to sell bank loans within its desired time frame or at an acceptable price and its ability to accurately value existing and prospective investments.
 Extended trade settlement periods may result in cash not being immediately available to the Fund.
 As a result of such illiquidity, the Fund may have to sell other investments or engage in borrowing transactions to raise cash to meet its obligations.

-Bank loans in which the Fund may invest have similar risks to below investment grade fixed income securities.
-Changes in the financial condition of the borrower or economic conditions or other circumstances may reduce the capacity of the borrower to make principal and interest payments on such instruments and may lead to defaults.
-Senior secured bank loans are supported by collateral; however, the value of the collateral may be insufficient to cover the amount owed to the Fund.
+Bank loans in which the Fund invests have similar risks to below investment grade fixed income securities.
+Changes in the financial condition of the borrower or economic conditions or other circumstances could reduce the capacity of the borrower to make principal and interest payments on such instruments and may lead to defaults.
+Secured bank loans are supported by collateral; however, the value of the collateral may be insufficient to cover the amount owed to the Fund.
 If the Fund relies on a third party to administer a loan, the Fund is subject to the risk that the third party will fail to perform its obligations.
 In addition, if the Fund holds only a participation interest in a loan made by a third party, the Fund's receipt of payments on the loan will be dependent on the third party's willingness and ability to make those payments to the Fund.